 If you've just been to the vet and found out your dog has congestive heart failure (CHF), you are probably dealing with lots of conflicting emotions.
 While a diagnosis of CHF is serious, if the condition is discovered and treated early, the prognosis can be promising.

-Dr. Cathy Alinovi, owner of Healthy PAWsibilities, shares her experience and expertise about the care and management of dogs with congestive heart failure.
+Dr. Cathy Alinovi, the retired owner of Healthy PAWsibilities, shares her experience and expertise in the care and management of dogs with congestive heart failure.

 Dr. Cathy: The terms are not interchangeable but almost.
 Faulty heart valves are the most common cause of congestive heart failure, but not the only cause.
 Therefore, if your dog has valvular heart disease, then it has congestive heart failure.
 However, a diagnosis of CHF does not mean your dog's heart valves are faulty.
 Another term for CHF is cardiomyopathy, which means disease of the heart muscle.

 Dr. Cathy: If the heart's job is to pump blood, then in heart failure, the blood does not pump to the body as well as when the heart is healthy.
 When the blood does not flow properly, it gets backed up somewhere.
 The backed-up blood leads to fluid buildup in the tissues, and very commonly in the lungs.
 This is where the term congestive comes from.

 Dr. Cathy: The types of congestive heart failure (CHF) refer to what side of the heart is failing.
 While we usually think of the heart as one organ, it is essentially two pumps put together; the right side of the heart takes blood from the body and pumps it into the lungs for oxygen, and the left side of the heart takes blood from the lungs and pumps it out to the body.

 In left-sided heart failure, which is the most common kind of heart failure, the blood backs up and leads to congestion in the lungs.
 In right-sided heart failure, the blood backs up and usually affects the liver, causing congestion there.